 A variety of factors may cause the price of our stock to be volatile.
 The stock market in general, and the market for shares of high-technology companies in particular, including ours, have experienced extreme price fluctuations, which have often been unrelated to the operating performance of affected companies.
-During the three-year period ended December 26, 2020, the price of our common stock has ranged from \$41.00 to \$8.89.
-The price of our stock may be more volatile than the stock of other companies due to, among other factors, the unpredictable, volatile and seasonal nature of the semiconductor industry, our significant customer concentration, intense competition in the test contactor, test handler, automated test equipment and PCB test industry, our limited backlog, our debt levels and high leverage, and our relatively low daily stock trading volume.
+During the three-year period ended December 25, 2021, the price of our common stock has ranged from \$51.86 to \$8.89.
+The price of our stock may be more volatile than the stock of other companies due to, among other factors, the unpredictable, volatile and seasonal nature of the semiconductor industry, our significant customer concentration, intense competition in the test contactor, test handler, automated test equipment industry, our limited backlog, our debt levels, and our relatively low daily stock trading volume.
 The market price of our common stock is likely to continue to fluctuate significantly in the future, including fluctuations related and unrelated to our performance.